Notable People

 Her public remarks to students and civil-liberties groups, and her emphasis on diversity within the intelligence community, reveal a recurring belief: intelligence cannot work well if it becomes too narrow in perspective or too detached from democratic values.
 As a result, her speeches often sound less like chest-thumping and more like institutional pedagogy.

 The 2024 NATO Parliamentary Assembly award also points in that direction.
-ODNI's own account of the honor emphasized her role not only as the first female DNI but as a leader who linked security work to broader ideas of participation and partnership.
+ODNI's own account of the honor emphasized her status as the first female DNI and as a leader who linked security work to broader ideas of participation and partnership.
 That is not a small distinction.
 Haines did not try to humanize intelligence by turning it sentimental.
 She tried to make it accountable, plural, and strategically literate.

 What Haines represents